Psychopsiella: Taxonomy and naming

 Psychopsiella limminghei was first formally described in 1855 by John Lindley from a specimen reportedly collected in Venezuela by the Dutch consul in Caracas, R. van Lansberg, who sent it to Edward Morren in England, who himself passed the type plant to Lindley.
 The description was published in Folia Orchidacea.
 It is suspected that a mistake was made about the origin of the material near Caracas and that the true range of the species is limited to Brazil.
 P. limminghei was first described in Oncidium and later assigned to section Glanduligera, but after DNA sequencing showed that Oncidium was largely polyphyletic, sect.
 Glanduligera was elevated to the genus Psychopsis.
-Later, Lückel and Braem transferred P. limminghei to its own genus based on its similar but smaller leaf and flower structure.
+Later, Lücke and Braem transferred P. limminghei to its own genus based on its similar but smaller leaf and flower structure.

 Pollination

 As the former sectional name of P. limminghei implies, the species carries large glands on the lip callus and base of the column, which may be involved in oil secretion.
 Several genera of bees (e.g. Centris) collect oil and mix it with pollen; this is then fed to their larvae.